vit-krizka/exam-trial-basics/README.md

 ```
 Write a function that takes a filename as a parameter.
 Return the most common character of the file's content.
-If the file doesn't exists return a string:
+If the file doesn't exists throw an exception:
 "File does not exists!"
 ```